 After the final Snowdance performance Sunday, the audience voted for their favorites, just as audiences at each of the previous 24 performances had done.
 The final show’s tally was added to the votes from throughout the run.
 Then, the Snowdance ensemble came together for the Closing Ceremonies.

 Over Our Head Players is a non-profit organization of volunteer talent from throughout Southeastern Wisconsin; they operate the Sixth Street Theatre in Downtown Racine.
-Their 25th season closes with Bob: A Life In Five Acts, a comedic exploration of American mythology, running April 21 – May 7.
+Their 26th season includes Bakersfield Mist, a provocative and hilarious look at authenticity in both people and art, running April 6 - 21.
+They close the season with Oregon Trail: The Play!, an irreverent account of how the west was won, May 18 – June 2.
 For information, please call the box office at (262) 632-6802.

-2017 Best in Snow
+2018 Best in Snow